fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-10-20-wezterm-session-management.md

 jump between them more quickly.
 If I want to view only the currently opened workspaces, I can use `Ctrl+Shift+t`.

+The only thing I'm a little wary about is how wezterm plugins are just read on the fly from the Internet like this.
+I might vendor the `smart_workspace_switcher.wezterm` project into my own dotfiles in the long term.

 I've also set up a custom workspace which is loaded on Wezterm startup, which goes into my dotfiles repository and starts up Neovim.
 Using a hotkey `Ctrl+Shift+d` I can also always jump directly to this workspace.